hyperledger/bevel/docs/source/prerequisites.md

 ---

 Please follow [Amazon instructions](https://aws.amazon.com/eks/getting-started/) to set-up your required Kubernetes cluster(s).
-To connect to Kubernetes cluster(s), you would also need kubectl Command Line Interface (CLI).
+To connect to Kubernetes cluster(s), you will also need kubectl Command Line Interface (CLI).
 Please refer [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/) for installation instructions, although the Blockchain Automation Framework configuration code (Ansible scripts) installs this automatically.

 ## HashiCorp Vault
 In this current release, [Hashicorp Vault](https://www.vaultproject.io/) is mandatory for the Blockchain Automation Framework (BAF) as the certificate and key storage solution; so to use BAF, at least one Vault server should be available.
 BAF recommends one Vault per organization for production-ready projects.